SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04-HTCondor-Submitting.md

 First, we log in to OSG Connect:

 ~~~
-$ ssh username@login.osgconnect.net  # username is your username
+$ ssh username@ login.duke.ci-connect.net  # username is your username
 password:                                  # enter your password
 ~~~

 Let's introduce two commands that will be useful throughout your OSG Connect